skstavroglou/pattern_causality/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Overview

-The goal of patterncausality is to measure the causality in the complex system and financial market.
+The goal of patterncausality is to measure the causality in the complex system.
+The core of this algorithm is measure the strength of each causality status like positive, negative, and dark in the view of complex system, this method could be used for many different fields like financial market, ecosystem, medical diagnosis and so on.

-This algorithm has a lot of advantages than .
+This algorithm has a lot of advantages.

 - You can find the hidden pattern in the complex system.
 - You can measure the causality in different fields.